adagio130/note/Fleeting/Process vs Thread.md

 -  Process (CPU allocate resource unit)
-	- Also called Main thread
+	- also called Main thread
 	- own the mm_sturct
-	- mm_struct describe the virtual address space the process own.
+	- mm_struct describes the virtual address space owned by the process.
 - Thread
-	- Also called child thread
+	- also called child thread
 	- share the mm_struct
-	-
+	- It will create a sta